top of page

 Yamagishi, T. (1988).
 The Provision of a Sanctioning System in the United States and Japan.
 Social Psychology Quarterly, 51(3), 265–271. https://doi.org/10.2307/2786924

 Yamagishi, T. (2011).
-Trust: The Evolutionary Game of Mind and Society (2011th ed.).
+Trust: The Evolutionary Game of Mind and Society (2011 ed.).
 Springer.

 Yamagishi, T., Hashimoto, H., Cook, K. S., Kiyonari, T., Shinada, M., Mifune, N., Inukai, K., Takagishi, H., Horita, Y., & Li, Y. (2012).
 Modesty in self-presentation: A comparison between the USA and Japan.
 Asian Journal of Social Psychology, 15(1), 60–68. https://doi.org/10.1111/j.1467-839X.2011.01362.x

 Yamagishi, T., Kikuchi, M., & Kosugi, M. (1999).
-Trust, Gullibility, and Social Intelligence.
-Asian Journal Of Social Psychology, 2(1), 145–161. https://doi.org/10.1111/1467-839X.00030
+Trust, gullibility, and social intelligence.
+Asian Journal of Social Psychology, 2(1), 145–161. https://doi.org/10.1111/1467-839X.00030

 Yamagishi, T., & Yamagishi, M. (1994).
 Trust and commitment in the United States and Japan.
 Motivation and Emotion, 18(2), 129–166. https://doi.org/10.1007/BF02249397

 Yuki, M., & Schug, J. (2020).
 Psychological consequences of relational mobility.
-Current Opinion in Psychology, 32, 129–132. https://doi.org/10.1016/j.copsyc.2019.07.029
+Current Opinion in Psychology, Socio-Ecological Psychology, 32, 129–132. https://doi.org/10.1016/j.copsyc.2019.07.029

 Zhang, R., & Li, L. M. W. (2014).
-The Acculturation of Relational Mobility: An Investigation of Asian Canadians.
+The acculturation of relational mobility: An investigation of Asian Canadians.
 Journal of Cross-Cultural Psychology, 45(9), 1390–1410. https://doi.org/10.1177/0022022114542850

 Contact Us